 man driving in bad weather

-As temperatures begin drop in Columbia, Charleston, Myrtle Beach and across South Carolina, the probability increases of hazardous road conditions and weather-related car accidents.
+As temperatures begin to drop across South Carolina from Clinton and Columbia to Charleston and Myrtle Beach, the probability increases of hazardous road conditions and weather-related car accidents.

 Traditionally, South Carolina doesn’t get much snow.
 However, the January 3, 2018 storm that dropped 3 to 5 inches of snow across Charleston and other southeastern SC counties reminded us that South Carolinians do have to cope with winter weather.
 That storm caused more than 650 reported traffic accidents, three fatal crashes investigated as weather-related and at least 20 car accident injuries and 17 slip-and-fall accident injuries requiring hospital visits, according to The Post and Courier.

-With cold weather and holiday driving on the way, now is a good time to review tips for driving safely in inclement weather conditions.
+With cold weather and wintry precipitation on the way, now is a good time to review tips for driving safely in inclement weather conditions.

 The problem with driving on icy roads is that it is very easy for your car’s tires to lose traction and for you to lose control of your vehicle.
 Your tires could spin on an ice-covered roadway and leave you stuck in place or sliding out of control, or just one tire could spin on the ice and send your vehicle into a skid.